kapcom01/CylonAlarm/README.md

     ssh pi@raspberrypi.lan

-Then we do some initial configuration, like expand filesystem, changing password, and changinh hostname:
+Then we do some initial configuration, like change timezon, expand filesystem, change password and hostname:

     sudo raspi-config